JingyiNiu/angular-task-tracker/README.md

 # AngularTaskTracker
-This is a task tracker project and generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
+This is a task tracker project generated created by Angular version 12.1.2 and data is managed by json-server.

 ## Packages
 ### angular-fontawesome